-If you are as big a fan of crystallized ginger, as we all are at Cook for Your LIFE, and love a good scone too, then this deliciously easy recipe is for you.
-These scones are quick to get to the table and require very little effort for the results, particularly if you own a food processor.
-They freeze well too, and are great to have on hand when you’re not feeling so hot from drugs.
-You can split and toast one of these babies up for a well-deserved comforting treat.
+For fans of crystallized ginger, this is a deliciously easy recipe.
+These scones are quick to get to the table and require very little effort for the results, particularly if a food processor is... available.
+They freeze well too, and are great to have on hand when not feeling so hot from chemo.
+Split and toast one of these babies for a well-deserved comforting treat.

-Once cooled, these scones can be frozen and reheated whenever you want one – making it very convenient when fatigued during periods of treatment.
+Once cooled, these scones can be frozen and reheated whenever needed, making it very convenient when fatigued during periods of treatment.

-Crystallized ginger is a great thing to keep around your kitchen.
+Crystallized ginger is a great thing to keep around the kitchen.
 Aside being delicious, nibbling on a slice or two can soothe an upset tummy or help with nausea.